Tourists in Hawaii getting sick of tipping ‘just because someone did their job’

 These are real problems that need real solutions.
 But putting the burden entirely on customers through aggressive tipping pressure isn’t sustainable.
 Workers deserve stable, living wages.
 Customers deserve transparency about costs.
 Business owners deserve to run profitable operations.

 Maybe the answer is what several local restaurants have started doing – build fair wages into menu prices, clearly communicate that staff are paid well, and explain that tips are truly optional.
 Some high-end spots on the mainland have gone completely tip-free with this model, paying all staff $25-30 per hour.
-It works when done right.

 What Visitors Should Actually Do